Current status of MSSM Higgs sector with LHC 13 TeV data

 \subsubsection{Heavy Higgs to stops}

-Due to a large mixing term, driven by the top-quark mass $m_t$ in the stop mass-matrix, the lighter mass eigenvalues ($\mlstop$) can be much lighter than the masses of all other squarks.
+Due to a large mixing term driven by the top-quark mass $m_t$ in the stop mass-matrix, the lighter mass eigenvalues ($\mlstop$) can be much lighter than the masses of all other squarks.
 This will make the decay of the heavy Higgs to a pair of stops kinematically allowed, even when the Higgs is not so heavy.
-For not too heavy Higgs and small $\tan \beta$, or for intermediate $\tan \beta$ or heavy Higgs with large $\mu$ and $A_t$, the partial decay width into top squarks can be very large and can dominate over the $t \bar t$ and electroweakino final states.
+For not too heavy Higgs and small $\tan \beta$ or for intermediate $\tan \beta$, or heavy Higgs with large $\mu$ and $A_t$, the partial decay width into stop squarks can be very large and can dominate over the $t \bar t$ and electroweakino final states.
 The heavy Higgs decay into light stops has been discussed in detail in \cite{Liebler:2015ddv}.

 To probe such scenarios we scan the MSSM parameter space by fixing the masses of first two generation squarks and all three generation sleptons at 4 TeV.
-Also, it may be noted that the LHC Run-I data and very recent 13 TeV data for direct stop searches (see \cite{ATLAS-CONF-2016-077,ATLAS-CONF-2016-050,ATLAS-CONF-2016-076,Aaboud:2016tnv,Aad:2015pfx}) has severely constrained the parameter space depending upon the decay modes of stop.
+It should also be noted that the LHC Run-I data and recent 13 TeV data for direct stop searches (see \cite{ATLAS-CONF-2016-077,ATLAS-CONF-2016-050,ATLAS-CONF-2016-076,Aaboud:2016tnv,Aad:2015pfx}) have severely constrained the parameter space depending upon the decay modes of stop.

 For $\widetilde{t_1} \to t \lspone $ mode, stop mass below 800 GeV is excluded from 13 TeV 13.2 fb$^{-1}$ LHC data for $\mlspone <$ 240 GeV ~\cite{ATLAS-CONF-2016-050,ATLAS-CONF-2016-077}.
-Even for $\widetilde{t_1} \to c \lspone $ or $b W \lspone $ or $b f f^{\prime} \lspone $ modes, approximately $\mlstop$ below 350 GeV is already ruled for $\mlspone <$ 225 GeV \cite{atlas_stop_summary}.
+Even for $\widetilde{t_1} \to c \lspone $ or $b W \lspone $ or $b f f^{\prime} \lspone $ modes, $\mlstop$ approximately below 350 GeV is already ruled for $\mlspone <$ 225 GeV \cite{atlas-stop-summary}.
 Hence to look for $H \to \lstop \lstop$ decay modes we basically concentrate in the region with $M_H > $ 700 GeV.
 In Table~\ref{tab:bmp} we present a benchmark point BP-1 which is allowed by 125 GeV Higgs data and other flavor physics constraints.
 The relevant input parameters and output masses, branching ratios are also summarized in the Table~\ref{tab:bmp} for BP-1.
-In BP-1, the dominant decay mode of $H$ is $H \to \lstop \lstop$ ($\sim 95\%$).
+In BP-1, the dominant decay mode of $H$ is $H \to \lstop \lstop$ ($\sim 96\%$).